The classification of 2-connected 7-manifolds: Introduction

 \subsection{The generalised Eells-Kuiper invariant}

-Since the smooth classification of $2$-connected rational homology spheres and the classification of general $2$-connected $M$ up to connected sum with homotopy spheres was already given in \cite{crowley02} (with some cosmetic differences in the description of the quadratic linking families, \cf Remark \ref{rmk:projections}), the novelty of Theorem \ref{thm:classification_categorical} lies in the smooth classification when $H^4(M)$ is infinite.
+As explained in Section \ref{ss:bg}, the main novelty of Theorem \ref{thm:class} lies in the smooth classification when $H^4(M)$ is infinite.
 The key ingredient is the generalisation of the Eells-Kuiper invariant.

 Let $X$ be a closed spin $8$-manifold.
-By the index theorem \cite[Theorem 5.3]{atiyah68} $\wh A(X)$, the $\wh A$-genus of $X$, is equal to the index of the Dirac operator on $X$, and so an integer.
-The classical Eells-Kuiper invariant is derived from on the relation
+By the index theorem \cite[Theorem 5.3]{atiyah68} $\wh A(X)$, the $\wh A$-genus of~$X$, is equal to the index of the Dirac operator on $X$, and so is an integer.
+The classical Eells-Kuiper invariant is derived from the relation

-where $X$ has signature $\sign(X)$ and spin characteristic class $p_X$: the latter is defined in Section \ref{subsec:basic_invariants}.
-By the index theorem $\ahat(X)$ is an integer.
+where $X$ has signature $\sign(X)$ and spin characteristic class $p_X$: the latter is defined in Section~\ref{ss:basic_invariants}.
 If $M$ is a closed 7-manifold such that $p_M$ is a \emph{torsion} class (so rationally trivial) and $W$ is a spin coboundary of $M$, then $p_W^2$ has a well-defined integral over $W$ (it might in general take values in $\Q$ and not just $\Z$), and \eqref{eq:ahat} implies that

 is independent of the choice of coboundary $W$.
 This defines the classical Eells-Kuiper invariant, modulo normalisation by a factor of 28.

 To define an analogue when $p_M$ is not a torsion class we have to let it take values not modulo 28 but modulo the integer $\dM = \gcd(\frac{\tilde d_\pi}{4}, 28)$, depending on the divisibility of $p_M$ modulo torsion as above.
 Moreover, the generalisation is not simply a constant in $\Q/\dM\Z$ but a function.